Treetop Learning Center

 The magnetic wall encourages hands-on learning and building.
 For children who are fascinated with building things, this adds an additional challenge of building off a vertical surface.
 Magnetic ramps, blocks, and “recycle-ables” help the children:

 - Strengthen both fine and gross motor skills;

-- Strengthen math skills by making patterns and identifying shapes, analytical thinking, number sense, representation, and spatial awareness.
+- Strengthen math skills by making patterns and identifying shapes, and using analytical thinking, number sense, representation, and spatial awareness.

 - Build something that a ball can roll down and then switch directions

 - Build a ramp that will guide a ball into a container

 - Build a pattern using two colors, three colors, different shapes

 Light tables support children in sensory development, encourage growth and nurture their curiosity, helping children develop a variety of necessary competencies.
 Children can build vertically and horizontally using transparent materials.
 The light table:

 - Develops fine motor skills, such as grip strength and finger coordination;